 Other popular manufacturers of Army Men included Timmee, whose plastic soldiers were made from old lead-soldier moulds, and MPC, who made their soldiers with ring-shaped hands so they could hold a variety of interchangeable weapons.

 The popularity of Army Men continued to be strong throughout the 1960s, as new styles like the M-16 rifleman came into vogue.

 The companies that made Army Men also began making other styles of plastic figures like Knights, Pirates and Spacemen.
 Some even made Monster figures inspired by movie monsters and Dinosaurs.

 All these varieties also began appearing in comic book ads (“Two Complete Armies – Rush Coupon Today”) around this time.

-These ads became a very important in the 1970s, when companies like Marx began to fold.
+These ads became very important in the 1970s when companies like Marx began to fold.
 This led to an Army Men scarcity on toy shelves, making the ads a vital way for toy fans to get these items.